GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
+> ### Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
 >
-> ~ *Ted Nelson*
+> ~ *Pete Cordell*

 ---
 ## 🏎 Quick Facts